amatheron/AimeDF/README.md

 ## What this project does

-AimeDF simulates the **dark-field** X-ray experiment where an XFEL probe collides with an IR pump at the **target chamber center (TCC)** to produce a **vacuum birefringence (VB)** signal.
+VIBE simulates the **dark-field** X-ray experiment where an XFEL probe collides with an IR pump at the **target chamber center (TCC)** to produce a **vacuum birefringence (VB)** signal.
 The code is **diffraction-based** and uses [LightPipes] for scalar wave propagation.
 It computes fields and intensities across planes from the source to the detector, including apertures, CRLs, masks, and optional air-scattering, and can now synthesize and propagate the **VB∥** and **VB⊥** channels alongside the main probe.

 > New in recent versions
 >